irfanhakim-as/linux-wiki/topics/podman.md

 ### macOS

 > [!IMPORTANT]
-> A small portion of this guide assumes you are using the Fish shell.
-If you are using a different shell, adjust the commands accordingly.
+> A portion of this guide assumes you are using the [**Fish**](fish.md) shell.
+If you are using a different shell, make any required adjustments accordingly.

 1. Install `podman` using Homebrew: